filip2cz/graph-pdu-schneider-e/README.md

 # graph-pdu-schneider-e
-Automation of graphing energy usage etc. from PDU of Schneider Electric.
+Automation of graphing energy usage etc. from the PDU of Schneider Electric.

 ## Something about versions: